Ithaca College Rehabilitation Program Can Help Stroke Survivors

 ITHACA, NY — Ithaca College’s Center for Life Skills is offering a three-month rehabilitation program for individuals who have experienced a stroke.
 Sessions will be held from 9 a.m. to noon on Mondays, Wednesdays and Fridays between Sept.
 10 and Dec.
 14. The center is located at Longview, 1 Bella Vista Drive in Ithaca, and there is a fee.

 The program’s goal is to improve the quality of life for individuals who have been discharged from a formal rehabilitation program but deem it necessary to continue post-rehabilitation services.

 “The Center for Life Skills features a highly individualized goal-setting program provided by Ithaca College faculty and students from a variety of allied health disciplines, including occupational therapy, physical therapy, therapeutic recreation, and speech-language pathology and audiology,” said Catherine Gooch, program manager.
 “These shared efforts focus on the integration of therapies to provide the best combination of services for each participant.”

 Participant outcomes may include increased strategies to facilitate communication, increased awareness of adaptive equipment, increased mobility and independence in self care, and identification of recreation interests.

 For more information or to schedule an evaluation, contact Catherine Gooch by Wednesday, August 8, at (607) 375-6312 or firstname.lastname@example.org.

-Originally published in Media Relations: Ithaca College Rehabilitation Program Can Help Stroke Survivors.
+Originally published in IC News: Ithaca College Rehabilitation Program Can Help Stroke Survivors.